Governor (device): Speed limiters

 Governors can be used to limit the top speed for vehicles, and for some classes of vehicle such devices are a legal requirement.
 They can more generally be used to limit the rotational speed of the internal combustion engine or protect the engine from damage due to excessive rotational speed.

 Cars

 Today, BMW, Audi, Volkswagen and Mercedes-Benz limit their production cars to 250 km/h.
-Certain Quattro GmbH and AMG cars, and the Mercedes/McLaren SLR is an exception.
+Certain Audi Sport GmbH and AMG cars, and the Mercedes/McLaren SLR are exceptions.
 The BMW Rolls-Royces are limited to 240 km/h.
 Jaguars, although British, also have a limiter, as do the Swedish Saab and Volvo on cars where it is necessary.

 German manufacturers initially started the "gentlemen's agreement", electronically limiting their vehicles to a top speed of 250 km/h, since such high speeds are more likely on the Autobahn.
 This was done to reduce the political desire to introduce a legal speed limit.